Last updated on June 14th, 2023 by Jules Winnfield

 Does pour-over coffee have more caffeine?

 Pour-over coffee can contain more caffeine than drip coffee, cold brew, or French press.
-This is because the brewing method uses very hot water, which extracts more of the caffeine from the coffee grounds.
+This is because the brewing method uses very hot water and a gravity pull, which extracts more of the caffeine from the coffee grounds.
+But this assumes all things are equal like the roast and grind profile of the coffee beans.

 When did pour-over coffee become a thing?

 The method of making pour over coffee originated in 1908.
-It was invented by a German entrepreneur named Melitta Bentz.
+It was invented by a German entrepreneur named Melitta Bentz who was dissatisfied with the current brew methods that left coffee bitter with coffee grounds in the cup.
+Today pour over is the go to method for specialty coffee enthusiasts.

 What is the difference between pour-over and drip coffee?

-Pour-over coffee gives you more control over the rate and pattern at which you pour the hot water over the coffee.
+They are basically the same, except pour-over coffee gives you more control over the rate and pattern at which you pour the hot water over the coffee.
 Drip coffee machines do that for you in a basic simplistic manner.
+Meaning drip machines do not always account for blooming, speed of pour, temperature, etc.

 Why are Chemex coffee filters so expensive?